This Is What Whales Are Betting On Micron Technology - Micron Technology (NASDAQ:MU)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 3938.88 with a total volume of 10,573.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's whale activity within a strike price range from $52.5 to $75.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $47.5 to $75.0 over the last 30 days.

 Micron Technology Option Volume And Open Interest Over Last 30 Days